ml4drug-book/ml4drug-book.github.io/call.md

 - Responsible use and development of AI for science

+## (C) Highlight Track

+This track calls comprehensive survey/benchmark on a specific topic under AI4Science, e.g., ML for Molecules, comparing with the original track, this track is more focused on the are more interested in summarising the published works.

+Example topics include (but not limited to):
+- ML for Molecule design
+- ML for symbolic regression
+- ML for combinatorial optimization
+- ML for simulation

 # Submission Instructions

 <del>Submisssion is due on **Sep 18th AoE**</del> Abstract is due on **Sep 18th AoE**, and submisssion is due on **Sep 25th AoE**.
 All submissions are managed through [OpenReview](https://openreview.net/).